 Essential reading: Top fitness trackers and health gadgets

 The San Francisco outfit first acknowledged the problem last week.
 This was after some of its customers turned to Twitter and Fitbit’s forum pages to flag up the issues.

 “We’re working to resolve an issue which is causing the Fitbit app for Android to consume a larger amount of mobile data, and/or increased battery drain on mobile devices,” the company tweeted at the time.

 “Uninstalling/re-installing the Fitbit app may help resolve related loading and crashing issues.”

 A 2.74.1 software update was rolled out on July 9th, but it has not resolved all issues.
 What’s most puzzling, switching off background data usage and the All-Day-Sync option does not get rid of the problem.

-“Fitbit is committed to delivering the best possible experience for our users” the company said in a statement to Wareable yesterday.
+“Fitbit is committed to delivering the best possible experience for our users” the company said in a statement yesterday.